 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 This professional is available for new clients.

 In uncertain times we, as human beings, can struggle with not-knowing; be anxious over what the future might look like; be finding relationships difficult or be unable to sit in our here-and-now.
 Therapy can offer a space in which to explore and process this.

-I believe that when I welcome you to counselling, you leave everything at the door and walk in purely as a human being - no different from me, yet unique and beautiful in your individuality.
+I believe that when I welcome you to therapy, you walk in purely as a human being - unique and beautiful in your individuality.

-Counselling offers you a very private, personal space to embark on your journey of discovery, to look at what's going on for you, and around you - your sorrows and joys, your relationships, your loves and your hates, your reactions to situations and others, your ways of coping (or not) with the things life seems to throw at you.
+Counselling offers you a very private, personal space to embark on your journey of discovery, to look at what's going on for you, and around you - your sorrows and joys, your relationships, your loves and your hates, your reactions to situations and others, your ways of coping, or not coping, with the things life seems to throw at you.

 "Why am I here?"

 "Who am I really?"